Where Did Parvo in Dogs Come From?

-Parvo attacks the dog’s body and restrains their ability to absorb fluid.
+The parvovirus attacks their body and restrains their ability to absorb fluid.
 When infection is mild, it can pass within a few days without any chaos.
-But a severe infection can result in dehydration and death.
+But a severe infection can result in death.

-The most critical thing about parvo is when you fail to notice any symptom until it’s already too late.
-As a matter of fact, symptoms such as dehydration, depression, and fever show up when the virus has infected all their major organs.
+The most critical thing is when you fail to notice any symptom until it’s already too late.
+Symptoms such as this, depression, and fever show up when the virus has infected all their major organs.

-Dogs have an 80% chance of survival if dog owners act fast.
-They are treated with antibiotics and IV fluids to help prevent dehydration and boost recovery using Bullyade.
+There is an 80% rate, your pet will make it if owners act fast and they are treated with antibiotics and IV fluids to help boost recovery using Bullyade supplements.

-Parvo is highly infectious and deadly.
-The virus can survive for more than 9 months externally on daily household items.
-These can include toys, dog bowls, clothing or just the floor.
+The parvovirus is very infectious and deadly.
+The virus can last for almost a year externally on daily household items.
+These can include toys, bowls, clothing or just the floor.
 High temperatures and disinfectants can’t remove or stop it from spreading.

-Vaccinating your puppy in three sets plus the additional yearly shots will increase their resilient to parvo.
+Vaccinating your puppy in three sets, plus the additional yearly shots will help their resilient to the virus.

-It is recommended that you don’t expose your puppy for the first six months of their life.
-This will ensure they don’t sniff feces of infected dog since they are more vulnerable to catch the disease.
+Recommendations are you don’t expose your puppy during their first six months, as this will ensure they don’t sniff feces of infected dogs, making them more vulnerable to catch the disease.

-Most vets recognize parvo by foul smelling a dog’s feces.
-If you do this and observe any sign or symptom, make sure to see a vet as quick as you can.
-They are in the best position to confirm how true it is or not.
-It’s very important to act very fast, as this increase your dog’s chance of survival.
+Most vets recognize the signs, by foul-smelling feces.
+If you do this and observe any sign or symptom, make sure to see a vet as quickly as you can.
+They are in the best position to confirm how accurate it is or not.
+It’s imperative to act very fast, for your dog to make it.